Implementing Batch Schema Processing Pipelines for Geospatial Standardization Jump to heading

 CI/CD Integration & Orchestration Jump to heading

 Deployment should treat schema manifests as immutable artifacts.
-CI pipelines must lint YAML against the registry, run synthetic dataset tests, and publish transformation logs.
-When processing statewide or national inventories, Scaling batch sync jobs across Kubernetes clusters distributes chunked workloads across worker nodes while maintaining centralized compliance reporting.
+CI pipelines must lint YAML against a JSON Schema registry, run synthetic dataset tests, and publish transformation logs.

 name: Schema Validation & ETL Test